PacktPublishing/Learning-Zig/SETUP_YOUR_ENV.md

 ### Playing it safe or living on the edge: Your first Zig dilemma

 I have a question for you: do you go with the stable, tagged release or take a walk on the wild side with the nightly build?
 Let's be real - Zig hasn't hit v1.0 yet, and its release cycle is tied to LLVM's rather leisurely six-month pace.
 That means official Zig releases can feel like they're arriving by snail mail, and by the time they do, they might be a bit stale compared to the cutting-edge changes happening daily.
 Sure, you can dip your toes in the Zig pool with a tagged release, and that's fine if you're just testing the waters.
 But if you decide that Zig is your new best friend and want to really dig in, do yourself a favor and switch to a nightly build.
 Why?
 Because that's where the real action is, and it'll save you a lot of head-scratching when you try to follow tutorials or ask for help.
-The Zig community and resources like zig.guide are all keeping up with the master branch, not the fossilized versions.
+The Zig community and resources like [zig.guide](https://zig.guide/) keep up with the master branch, not the fossilized versions.

 Confused?
 Let's play a quick game called: Stable or Bold.

 ### Stable or Bold

-1.  **Question:** Is your project already in production or soon to be?
+**Question:** Is your project already in production or soon to be?

-2.  **Yes:** Stable Release is recommended.
+- **Yes:** Stable Release is recommended.
 You want the reliability and support of a thoroughly tested version.
-3.  **No:** Move to the next question.
+- **No:** Move to the next question.

-4.  **Question:** Are you comfortable with potential bugs or breaking changes?
+**Question:** Are you comfortable with potential bugs or breaking changes?
-5.  **Yes:** Nightly Build is recommended.
+- **Yes:** Nightly Build is recommended.
 You'll get access to the latest features and updates.
-6.  **No:** Move to the next question.
+- **No:** Move to the next question.

-7.  **Question:** Do you rely on tutorials, community resources, or third-party libraries?
+**Question:** Do you rely on tutorials, community resources, or third-party libraries?
-8.  **Yes:** Nightly Build is recommended.
+- **Yes:** Nightly Build is recommended.
 Most resources and active community discussions are aligned with the latest master branch.
-9.  **No:** Move to the next question.
+- **No:** Move to the next question.

-10. **Question:** Is compatibility with external tools or systems critical for your work?
+**Question:** Is compatibility with external tools or systems critical for your work?
-11. **Yes:** Stable Release is recommended.
+- **Yes:** Stable Release is recommended.
 This version ensures better compatibility and integration with other tools.
-12. **No:** Move to the next question.
+- **No:** Move to the next question.

-13. **Question:** Are you okay with frequently updating your environment?
+**Question:** Are you okay with frequently updating your environment?
-14. **Yes:** Nightly Build is recommended.
+- **Yes:** Nightly Build is recommended.
 It keeps you up to date with the latest changes, though it may require more frequent updates.
-15. **No:** Move to the next question.
+- **No:** Move to the next question.

-16. **Question:** Do you prefer a "set it and forget it" approach to your development environment?
+**Question:** Do you prefer a "set it and forget it" approach to your development environment?
-17. **Yes:** Stable Release is recommended.
+- **Yes:** Stable Release is recommended.
 This version offers a more hands-off experience, with less frequent updates.
-18. **No:** Consider your other priorities.
+- **No:** Consider your other priorities.

-19. **Question:** Are you experimenting with new features or testing edge cases?
+**Question:** Are you experimenting with new features or testing edge cases?
-20. **Yes:** Nightly Build is recommended.
+- **Yes:** Nightly Build is recommended.
 It's ideal for experimentation with the latest enhancements and fixes.
-21. **No:** Move to the next question.
+- **No:** Move to the next question.

-22. **Question:** Are you looking to contribute to Zig or stay closely aligned with the language's development?
+**Question:** Are you looking to contribute to Zig or stay closely aligned with the language's development?
-23. **Yes:** Nightly Build is recommended.
+- **Yes:** Nightly Build is recommended.
 Contributing to Zig is best done on the cutting edge.
-24. **No:** Stable Release is recommended.
+- **No:** Stable Release is recommended.
 It's more suitable for non-experimental, stable use.

 **Final Decision:**

-* If you've mostly answered "Yes" to stability, compatibility, and less frequent updates → Choose the Stable Release.
+If you've mostly answered "Yes" to stability, compatibility, and less frequent updates → **Choose the Stable Release**.

-* If you've mostly answered "Yes" to wanting the latest features, being comfortable with frequent updates, and staying aligned with the master branch → Choose the Nightly Build.
+If you've mostly answered "Yes" to wanting the latest features, being comfortable with frequent updates, and staying aligned with the master branch → **Choose the Nightly Build**.

 The silver lining?
-Zig makes it ridiculously easy to switch between versions - or even run multiple versions side by side.
+Zig makes it ridiculously easy to switch between versions or even run multiple versions side by side.
 Each release is a self-contained bundle that you can plop anywhere on your system.
-No mess, no fuss, just pure flexibility.
-Let's explore how to make it happen with the three main OSs: Linux, Windows and MacOS.
+There is no mess, no fuss, just pure flexibility.
+Let's explore how to make it happen with the three main OSs: Linux, Windows, and macOS.

 ### Linux: The land of choices

-If you're running Linux, you're probably no stranger to making choices - and sometimes, too many.
+If you're running Linux, you're probably no stranger to making choices (and sometimes, too many).
 For the sake of convenience, let's start with the easy option: your distribution's package manager.
 Most major Linux distros package the latest release of Zig, so why not give your fingertips a rest and install it the easy way?
-And if you're curious about all the package managers that have Zig available, you can find the complete list at this link (https://github.com/ziqlang/zig/wiki/Install-Zig-from-a-Package-Manager).
+And if you're curious about all the package managers with Zig available, you can find the complete list at this [link] (https://github.com/ziqlang/zig/wiki/Install-Zig-from-a-Package-Manager).

 But let's say you're the type who enjoys a bit more control, perhaps even a tinge of masochism.
 In that case, you can install Zig manually.

 First, you'll need to download a prebuilt version of Zig.
 The binaries are conveniently located on the Zig download page (https://ziqlang.org/download/#release-master).
 The "master" in the URL refers to the master branch, which contains the latest nightly builds.
-However, if you're looking for a specific version of Zig, such as 0.13.0, you can easily switch to that by using a URL like this one - https://ziglang.org/download/#release-0.13.0.
+However, if you're looking for a specific version of Zig, such as 0.14.0, you can easily switch to that by using a URL like this one - https://ziglang.org/download/#release-0.14.0.

 Before you download, make sure you grab the right build for your CPU architecture.
 If you're not sure whether your machine is x86_64, arm64, or something else equally mysterious, you can find out by running: